View and comment on planning applications

 You can view most planning applications, appeals and decisions on our website:

-- View or comment on planning applications
+- View or comment on planning applications (see below for instructions on how to make a comment online)

 - View monthly and weekly lists of planning applications